Micah456/jp-vocab-quiz/README.md

 * Create flask server
 * Create requirements.txt
 * Create js logic
+* End screen and feedback - display table showing which questions were right or wrong and show total score

 ## Notes
 * I'm currently running tests using jest.
 Thus I'm using modules in this version but not in the scrimba version